mvolkmann/blog/src/swift/SwiftUI.md

 ### @State

-Views often get data from model objects.
+Views often get data from view model objects.
 They can also have associated mutable data by applying the
 {% aTargetBlank "https://developer.apple.com/documentation/swiftui/state",
 "@State" %} property wrapper to a property.